mgrhm/console/pages/privacy.md

 images, fonts, and any other files – are hosted by and served by `onionsamson.com`.

+The comment system used on this site is [Staticman](https://staticman.net).
+Any comments that you leave are passed through this software to Github as a commit, which is then published on this website.
+The Github repo used is not publicly viewable, but the comment you leave will be.
+We don't ask for email addresses, and you don't have to use your real name when leaving a comment.

 If you have any questions about this privacy policy, or any other questions about data collected, please contact me [by email](mailto:privacy@onionsamson.com?subject="Questions About Privacy